groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/net/metadata-loading/load-metadata-password-protected/_index.md

 weight: 13
 url: /net/metadata-loading/load-metadata-password-protected/
 ---

+# How to Load Metadata from Password Protected Document in .NET

 ## Introduction
 In the world of .NET development, managing metadata within documents is crucial for various applications.
 GroupDocs.Metadata for .NET provides powerful tools to extract, edit, and manage metadata in a straightforward manner.
 This tutorial will walk you through the process of loading metadata from password-protected documents using GroupDocs.Metadata.
 ##Prerequisites